Support

 • Decklink HD Extreme 2, 3

-The following Blackmagic devices are not compatible with VoiceQ Pro:
+Please note that the following Blackmagic devices are not compatible with VoiceQ Pro:

 • Blackmagic Design Intensity Pro - HDMI and Analog Editing Card

-Visual features active in Blackmagic output:
+Visual Features in Blackmagic Output:

 • Waveform